 - costs associated with creating multiple custom TIM pad sizes are eliminated with one TIM material SKU and custom dispense capabilities

 - additional engineering and material costs from basic device redesigns and changes in TIM pad sizes are eliminated

-- accurate TIM dispense systems (once optimized) virtually eliminate excess material resulting in significant long-term material savings
+- accurate TIM dispense systems (once optimised) virtually eliminate excess material, resulting in significant long-term material savings

 Misperceptions Create Confusion & Apprehension

 Since most electronics manufacturers are usually familiar with a manual pad application process and are typically risk-averse, there is an understandably low comfort level with dispensable thermal interface materials.
 The general perception is that all dispensable products are messy and difficult to control – ultimately leading to material handling challenges.

 Couple this with limited experience dispensing fluid materials and a minimal knowledge of fluid dispensing equipment, process engineers and operations managers are fearful of poor manufacturing processes – resulting in inaccurate TIM application, down time and reduced throughout.